fourpenny/PrintPredictor/README.md

 # PrintPredictor
- Predicts whether a 3d print is likely to succeed based on past print history
+Import your data from Octoprint (including your gcode files if desired) and recieve feedback on whether a future 3d print is likely to succeed based on your past history.